 You can check out unbalanced hormones in women.
 A doctor can run a blood test to check your thyroid function.
 There is medication to correct these problems.
-However, there is a natural way to change the imbalance to a balanced level.
-So you can feel good again.
-Without being dependent on medication.
+However, there is a natural way to change the unbalance to a balanced level.
+So you can feel good again without being dependent on medication.

-You can do a few things to help your thyroid function.
-No or very little sugar in your diet.
+You can do a few things to help your thyroid function — no or very little sugar in your diet.
 Your diet should be rich in fruit, vegetables, whole grains, and lean proteins.
 Reduce caffeine and drink plenty of water.
 Check your soy consumption.
-This is a thyroid-friendly diet.
+This diet is a thyroid-friendly diet.
 This way, you can avoid unbalanced hormones.

 Many people do not realize that too much soy in their diet can lead to symptoms of a thyroid problem.
-This will not be detected in a test.
+A Test will not detect it.

-Soy is found in soy milk and in many packaged foods.
-Read the food labels and you will be surprised at how much soy you knowingly consume.
+We have soy in soy milk and many packaged foods.
+Read the food labels, and you will be surprised at how much soy you knowingly consume.
 Nutrition has a strong influence on our hormones.

 Here is your test: Power of Hormones Quiz!

-Normally, many people do not know how much our hormones affect the way our body functions.
-Our emotions and bodily functions are controlled by hormones.
+Usually, many people do not know how much our hormones affect the way our body functions.
+Hormones control our emotions and bodily functions.
 Do you know the hormone cortisol?
-It is a hormone that is released from the body during stress.
+The body releases it during stress.
 Hormones control the activities of the libido, sometimes much less.
 During puberty, most adolescents get pimples due to changes in the hormone balance.
-This can later lead to acne.
+This imbalance can later lead to acne.
 More men than women get hair loss due to different hormone composition.
-Let’s take the body weight or our mood swings.
-Does everything have to do with?
-Hormones.
+Let’s take the bodyweight or our mood swings.
+Does everything has to do with Hormones?

 Misinterpretations of Symptoms

-A popular example of what many cooks bring: “They only give their car the best gas so that it runs properly.
+A famous example of what many cooks bring: “They only give their car the best gas so that it runs properly.
 You’re just giving your unbalanced body nutrition, and it’s running mediocre or badly”.
 That’s why you should only eat high-quality products.
-We eat inferior food and we will be worse off in the medium term.
+We eat inferior food, and we will be worse off in the medium term.
 For this reason, we may not know what the problem is.
 This way of life can also lead to unbalanced hormones in women.

-Let me show you two examples of glandular imbalance.
+Let me show you two examples of glandular unbalance.

 The Adrenal Glands in Unbalanced Hormones in Women

 A man has two adrenal glands.
 The adrenal cortex releases vital hormones.
-These are the steroid hormones cortisone, aldosterone and DHEAS (dehydroepiandrosterone sulfate).
+These are the steroid hormones cortisone, aldosterone, and DHEAS (dehydroepiandrosterone sulfate).
 The adrenal medulla releases the hormones catecholamines (adrenaline, noradrenaline, dopamine).
-These are not absolutely necessary but important.
+These are not necessary but important.